kix2mix2/overfitting/_pages/about.md

 ---
 title: About
 subtitle: I am a Machine Learning Researcher interested in interdisciplinary applications of ML.
-I've spent the last couple years in a London-based start-up delivering custom ML solutions for predictive maintenance and predictive policing.
-More recently, I have been researching automatic visualization design together with the <a href='https://www.uni-stuttgart.de/universitaet/aktuelles/meldungen/diversity-intelligent-durch-vielfalt/visvar/'> VISUS </a>  team.
+I've spent the last couple years in a <a href='https://www.decisionlab.co.uk/'> London-based start-up </a> delivering custom ML solutions for predictive maintenance and predictive policing.
+More recently, I have been researching automatic visualization design together with the <a href='https://www.uni-stuttgart.de/en/university/news/all/diversity---intelligent-durch-vielfalt/visvar/'> VISUS </a>  team.
 ---

 ## ML Interests